 Make it look like a button — give it depth with gradients, drop-shadows or both.
 If it looks flat and un-clickable it could be just another design element on the page.
 You can also increase the feeling of interaction by including a rollover state where the colour or depth changes when you hover the mouse over it.

 A common mistake is to make your call-to-action area blend in with your website.
 So when you’re encouraging visitors to fill out a form and click on that ‘submit’ button, make sure it’s easy for visitors to see where they should complete that action.

 While you can use the same elements of your existing colour scheme, keep in mind that you always want your main call-to-action (CTA) to really POP off your landing page.
 It is a good idea to give your button and the background of the page area where your offer is, enough contrast to where they immediately draw the eye in to read more.
-Contrasting colors are the best way to make your button stand out from the rest of the page.
-Choose the color that makes it stand out the best, rather than the color you like the best.
+Contrasting colours are the best way to make your button stand out from the rest of the page.
+Choose the colour that makes it stand out the best, rather than the colour you like the best.